sunn4room/pipebar/README.md

 ## convention

-Considering the extensibility of pbar, I make the following conventions.
+Considering the extensibility of pipebar, I make the following conventions.

 ### color list